Why Wind Projects Stall: The Business Case for Collaborative Design

 The renewables industry is increasingly using shared space – land and seascapes where people already live, work, and sustain local economies.
 This demands an innovative approach to project development.
 Yet many projects still follow the old DAD pattern: Decide – Announce – Defend.

-Plans are substantially formed before communities even see them.
-“Engagement” is treated as a requirement to be discharged, rather than a process for partnership-building or a design brief input.
+• “Engagement” is treated as a requirement to be discharged, rather than a process for partnership-building, or as input into the project’s design brief.

 4) The business case for collaboration